secretstartups/handbook/blog/release-posts/index.html.md

 ## Incident Response

-This section is for release 16.5 and prior.
-For release 16.6 and onwards please see the next section [Release 16.6 and onwards - Incident Response](#release-166-and-onwards---incident-response).
+This section is for releases up to and including 16.5.
+For releases 16.6 and later, see [Release 16.6 and later - Incident Response](#release-166-and-later---incident-response).
 {: .alert .alert-gitlab-orange}

 Release post content assembly on the 18th and release post deployment on the 22nd are time sensitive with multiple dependencies across various departments.
 GitLab team members often voluntarily go out of their way to assist with blockers found during these two time-sensitive procedures, but it can be confusing as to who is doing what to resolve an active blocking incident.
 Some procedural detail to our response efforts is shown below.

-### Release 16.6 and onwards - Incident Response
+### Release 16.6 and later - Incident Response

-This section is for release 16.6 and onwards.
-For release 16.5 and prior please see the previous section [Incident Response](#incident-response).
+This section is for release 16.6 and later.
+For releases up to and including 16.5, please see the previous [Incident Response](#incident-response).
 {: .alert .alert-gitlab-orange}

 Release post content assembly on the Monday of release week and release post deployment on the [release date](/handbook/engineering/releases/) are time sensitive with multiple dependencies across various departments.
 GitLab team members often voluntarily go out of their way to assist with blockers found during these two time-sensitive procedures, but it can be confusing as to who is doing what to resolve an active blocking incident.
 Some procedural detail to our response efforts is shown below.